 In December 2008, the City entered into a Master Governmental Lease-Purchase Agreement (the "Master Lease") with Wells Fargo Equipment Finance, Inc. to provide funds for acquisition of fire apparatus, which include one new Pierce Heavy Duty Rescue System mounted on a new 2009 International 7400 Chassis together with all attachments and accessories and four new Pierce 2000 GPM Quantum Triple Combination Pumper Truck Systems mounted on new 2008 Quantum Chassis together with all attachments and accessories.
-The total cost of the equipment funded was \$2,299 with an annual interest rate of 4.04%.
+The total cost of the equipment funded was \$2,299 with an annual interest rate of 4.0%.
 The City makes lease payments each year consisting of principal and interest for a term of ten years commencing in FY 2008-09.
 The annual lease payment is \$273.
 Payments are due on December 15 annually.
-As of June 30, 2017, the outstanding balance of this lease was \$262.
+As of June 30, 2018, the capital lease was fully paid.